 It is very clear from the start of this poem that Gaspadarek was interested in telling a story.
 The verses are complicated, and there are only a few elements that really repeat.
-Instead, a symbolic images are used and reused and struggle and power come out as two of the main themes.
-Struggle is seen through the speaker’s desire to overcome her “crowd” and find and tame the “lions” mentioned in the first stanzas.
-The sea, its waves and the wind represent power and strength as they shuttle the speaker along, with or against her will.
+Instead, symbolic images are used and reused and struggle and power come out as two of the main themes.
+The struggle is seen through the speaker’s desire to overcome her “crowd” and find and tame the “lions” mentioned in the first stanzas.
+The sea, its waves, and the wind represent power and strength as they shuttle the speaker along, with or against her will.

 Summary of Lions

-The song is narrative in nature, and follows a speaker who suffers from an inability to fulfil herself and an overabundance of pressure.
+The song is narrative in nature and follows a speaker who suffers from an inability to fulfill herself and an overabundance of pressure.
 She attempts to tame those who intimidate her, the lions, but they are not subdued, at least at first.

-There are a variety of powerful images at work in this poem and they speak to a deep well of emotional that speaker fights against but is unable to quell.
+There are a variety of powerful images at work in this poem and they speak to a deep well of emotion that the speaker fights against but is unable to quell.